 Term 1 Walking and road safety

-- English (visual language): Create your static image to communicate the idea of road safety.
+- English (visual language): Create your static image or advert about road safety.

-- Health and PE: Create an individual safety management plan depending on how students get to school.
+- Health and PE: Create a safety management plan on how students get to school.

 Term 2 Walking and exploring

-- Health and PE: Describe contexts for walking where you will need to make safe choices.
+- Health and PE: Describe safe practices for walking to school.

 - Mathematics and Statistics: Map and measure walking routes.

-- Social Sciences: Create an online resource where you can share an identified place (a natural or man-made feature) you walk past in your local area.
+- Social Sciences: Create an online resource about a natural or man-made feature you walk past .